 c) Opening statement at the meeting

 Each organization or witness appearing as an individual has a limited amount of time (determined by the committee, but usually between 5 and 10 minutes) at the beginning of their testimony to make an opening statement.
-This time can be used to elaborate on the statements made in the written brief.
+The clerk of the committee will inform the witness of how much time they have been allotted.
+This time can be used to express opinions, views or even to elaborate on the statements made in the written brief.

 d) Meeting proceedings